Basic Medicare Plans & Coverage in San Diego

 What is Basic Medicare?

-Medicare is a Federal Health Insurance program that covers most people 65 years old and over, some people younger than 65 with disabilities, people diagnosed with amyotrophic lateral sclerosis (ALS), and those with end-stage renal disease (ESRD).
+Medicare is a health insurance initiative backed by the US federal government designed to provide coverage to different segments of the population, including individuals who are 65 years old and above, people under 65 with disabilities, individuals diagnosed with amyotrophic lateral sclerosis (ALS), and those with end-stage renal disease (ESRD).

 Medicare is divided into several parts.
 These parts are: